harold1970/stellerOS/README.md

 # usage
-this does not work on serial. this uses the lcd panel, I suggest to upgrade the lcd to a 20x4 lcd panal,
+this does not work on serial. this uses the lcd panel, I suggest to upgrade the lcd to a 20x4 lcd panal.